vlouvet/vlouvet.github.io/_posts/2023-09-05-log-your-feelings.md

 ```

-In this next section, we define all the database tables.
-Each table contains a number of columns, some tables contain relationships (links) to other tables.
+In this next section, we define some basic database tables.

+Each table includes a name, and one or more columns.
+The columns must be defined as a specific data type.

+1. The first table is 'form_entry_tags' which associates the 'form entries' table to the 'tags' table.
+2. The most basic table is 'form_entries' which stores the blog posts made by a user.
+3. Tags are the second most basic table, tags allow a user to add short labels to the form entry before submitting.
+    - Form entries can have many tags.
+4. Categories are the next table, the category table stores the different feelings a user can select when making a form entry.
+    - Form entries can have one, and only one category.

 ```
 form_entry_tags = db.Table(